pupilfirst/pupilfirst/docs/curriculum_editor.md

 ## Setting the method of completion

 Editing the content of a target is the first step in setting it up.
-You can switch to the method of completion using the tab at the top of the target editor, or a link at the bottom.
+You can switch to the second step, _Method of Completion_, using the tab at the top of the target editor, or a link at the bottom.

 The method of completion tab lets you decide how your students can complete the target.
 It asks a few questions: